 We may process the following categories of personal data about you:

-Where we are required to collect personal data by law, or under the terms of the contract between you and us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver products/services to you).
-If you do not provide us with the requested data, we may have to cancel the products/services you have ordered, but if we do, we will notify you at the time.
+Where we are required to collect personal data by law, or under the terms of the contract between you and us, and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver the requested Website resources to you).
+If you do not provide us with the requested data, we may have to cancel the Website resources you have ordered, but if we do, we will notify you at the time.

 We will only use your personal data for a purpose it was collected for or a reasonably compatible purpose if necessary.
 In case we need to use your details for an unrelated new purpose, we will let you know and explain the legal grounds for processing.

 We may process your personal data without your knowledge or consent where this is required or permitted by law.